jkyoon2/Plant2024/README.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the Kaggle - see the [LICENSE](https://www.kaggle.com/competitions/planttraits2024) file for details.

 ### Detailed File Descriptions